 Vertrel® SMT has been accepted by the U.S. Environmental Protection Agency (EPA) under the Significant New Alternatives Policy (SNAP) program, as a substitute for ozone-depleting substances.
 The methanol component of Vertrel® SMT is considered a hazardous air pollutant (HAP) and, therefore, subject to NESHAP regulations.
 Methanol is included in the SARA Title III Section 313 list of toxic chemicals, and is subject to SARA Title III (EPCRA) reporting requirements.

 The components of Vertrel® SMT are listed in the TSCA inventory.
-One component, HFC-43-10mee, is subject to the Significant New Use Rule (SNUR) and should be used only in the applications indicated in the Vertrel® SMT MSDS regulatory section.
+One component, HFC-43-10mee, is subject to the Significant New Use Rule (SNUR) and should be used only in the applications indicated in the Vertrel® SMT Safety Data Sheet regulatory section.